 1. NAME OF THE REAL ESTATE COMPANY MATTERS

 This one is one in particular that chaps my behind.
 The name of the company has ZERO, NIL, NADA, NOTHING, ZILCH, and whatever else word you can use to do with real estate sales.
 It USED to matter before the internet.
-See, back in the day-long before the world wide web as it was once known, the name of the real estate company was a factor because of name recognition.
+See, back in the days before the World Wide Web as it was once known, the name of the real estate company was a factor because of name recognition.
 People would call up companies from the phone book or know of a particular name of a company thinking they knew more than other companies, but with the internet, all agents and companies are on a level playing field.
-Obviously, the larger more recognized national or local companies try to convince you that their company brings more to the table because they have a “big name”.. but truth is, it matters not.
-Your house, the location, the market conditions, supply & demand, and the agent you hire gets the property sold, not the company.
+Obviously, the larger more recognized national brand names of old (Remax, Century 21 etc) or local companies try to convince you that their company brings more to the table because they have a “big name”.. but the truth is, it does not.
+Your house, the location, the market conditions, supply & demand, and the agent you hire get the property sold, not the company.
 In every local market, mine here being Charleston SC, there is one in particular that goes out of their way trying to convince the area this is the case.

-2.REALTOR® & REAL ESTATE AGENTS ARE the SAME THING
+2.REALTOR® VS REAL ESTATE AGENTS ARE the SAME THING

 3. OPEN HOUSES ARE GOOD TO DO